praveenpuglia/shadow-dom-in-depth/README.md

 > Shadow DOM fixes CSS and DOM.
 It introduces scoped styles to the web platform.
 Without tools or naming conventions, you can bundle CSS with markup, hide implementation details, and author self-contained components in vanilla JavaScript. - https://developers.google.com/web/fundamentals/getting-started/primers/shadowdom

-It's like it's own little world which hardly affects or gets affected by the outside world.
+It's like its own little world which hardly affects or gets affected by the outside world.

 It's what you write as a **component author** to abstract away the implementation details of your component.
 It can also decide what to do with the user-provided **light DOM**.